Every time I write and talk about personal finance, people ask me, “But how I do make more money?”

 I wouldn’t buy a property with 100% cash.
-If it’s your first properly, you can get a mortgage.
+If it’s your first property, you can get a mortgage.
 Otherwise, look into commercial real estate mortgages.
 You can also purchase something together with a family member or close friend.

 If you want to get into this business, do your research.
 But it’s definitely possible.
 Most people often say, “Real estate is for the rich.”
 Don’t let that hold you back.

 4. Create A Product In 48 Hours

 I’m a proponent of ownership if you want to earn more money long-term.
 That’s why I’m not a fan of affiliate marketing.
 It’s fine if affiliate marketing blends into your business, but I would never become a full-time affiliate marketer.

 You have no skin in the game.
 If you create a product, you’re the owner, and that means you have to stand behind your work.
 You don’t want to disappoint your buyers.
 That’s the key to doing business.

 Most entrepreneurs think too complex.
 They want to innovate and create new products.
 That’s great and all, but why not start with something simple?
 Something you can source from a factory somewhere close.

-If you want to create a product, give yourself this limitation: What product can I design and get it produced within 2 days?
+If you want to create a product, give yourself this limitation: What product can I design and get produced within 2 days?
 You will immediately eliminate 99% of business ideas.
 Now, only focus on the things you can easily create and sell.

 It must be valuable and useful too.
 When you do that, you can improve your design, sales, marketing, and supply chain skills.
 You can use that in your future endeavors.